omerbensaadon/user-manual/README.md

 ### You know I am struggling/stressed when...
 * 😿 I am not my usual smiley, chipper self in meetings!
-* 😵‍💫 I start being checked out from meetings or generally seem distracted.
+* 😵‍💫 I start being checked out from meetings or generally seem distracted
 * I start being short with you over Slack

 ### (COA 12/8/21) I am currently trying to improve and would appreciate feedback on...
 * ✍️ My long-form writing ability, striking a balance between conciseness and accuracy
-* My ability to delegate work effectively (I tend to take on too much)
+* My ability to delegate work effectively
 * 🧮 Knowing when to leverage product data and communicate insights to the team
 * 👂 Active listening and becoming an empathetic leader
-* 🤠 I am trying to grow into a people manager, so any feedback related to that would be awesome.
+* 🤠 I am trying to grow into a people manager, so any feedback related to that would be awesome